History

 The first alterations to the original pavilion was the addition of a small bar in the June of 1976; which was subsequently greatly improved in 1993, with a interest-free loan from the Mitchell Inns bar suppliers.
 The decision to install the bar was taken at a General Committee Meeting, and Paddy Reape, wielding a sledgehammer, made the initial breakthrough of the internal wall immediately after the meeting.
 The bar drastically reduced the size of the away team changing room.
 At the same time the ladies toilets were changed so they were only accessed from inside the pavilion, and this change impinged slightly on the size of the home team changing room.
 The gents toilet did not alter & men still had to go round to the rear of the pavilion and urinate against a wall!
 The scorers at this stage got their own scorebox at the other side of the field, and no longer had to climb ladders!

 In 1985 an extension to the side of the pavilion became the home team’s changing rooms, and the space where the old changing room had been, was used to increase the available floor space within the Club house, when the inner wall was removed.
 This further increased the disparity in the sizes of home and away changing rooms.
-The gents toilets at this stage were moved so they too were accessed from within the pavilion, and the space where the old outside toilets was became hermes 27796 fashionable t shirts the bar cellar.
+The gents toilets at this stage were moved so they too were accessed from within the pavilion, and the space where the old outside toilets was became the bar cellar.

 When the bar was improved in 1993 the floor space of the Club house was further increased by incorporating the away team’s dressing room – the away team then moved to the home team”s dressing room and a new home team dressing room (along with a separate umpires’ room & shower area) was added alongside it.